 Here is an example from our exclusive Quote Engine, which illustrates how premiums increase as rate classes increase.

 After Preferred Best, there is, approximately, a 12.5% increase in the cost of life insurance premiums for each class.
 That difference can even exceed 100% for a Standard rate premium.
-Knowing these facts is essential, and having an independent life insurance professional explain this information to you is crucial, because you deserve to understand – and you may need to adjust your coverage or the type of policy you buy – once you know the cost of your premiums.
+Knowing these facts is essential, and having an independent life insurance professional explain this information to you is crucial because you deserve to understand – and you may need to adjust your coverage or the type of policy you buy – once you know the cost of your premiums.

-Please note: There are Substandard rates that customers can purchase, if they want life insurance.
+Please note: There are Substandard rates that customers can purchase if they want life insurance.
 The rates correspond to applicants with preexisting medical conditions, requiring these individuals to pay a surcharge for life insurance.
 Their respective ailments make it more expensive for them to get life insurance, which is why the cost of coverage is higher.

 If you are such a person, you can nonetheless find out if you are eligible to purchase life insurance.
-You can get the facts the govern the underwriting process, and review the variables of each rate class by reading the content on our site about High Risk conditions.
+You can get the facts to govern the underwriting process, and review the variables of each rate class by reading the content on our site about High Risk conditions.